 • Installing a dedicated electrical circuit, $250.

 • Upgrading the electrical panel, $1,200.
-This might be required if you have an older home.
+This may be needed if you have an older residence.

 Buying an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
 The mini-split tax credit is $300 for qualified systems installed at your house through December 31, 2021.
-We advise consulting with your tax professional for more details.
+We advise consulting with your tax professional for more information.

-Are Mini-Splits Worth the Cost?
+Is Mini-Split Installation Worth the Cost?

 • Additions.